 During the restart of the race, Swede Savage, a driver of a Patrick Racing, died in a wreck.
 As that accident unfolded, Armando Teran, a mechanic for Patrick Racing, sprinted towards the wreckage.
 En route, a fire truck struck him in the pits, killing him.

 The 1972-1973 racing seasons saw the introduction of higher octane fuel and cars that carried larger gas tanks.
 The modern racing machines also featured bigger wings and more horsepower, which resulted in qualifying times were upwards of 15 miles per hour faster than the year before.
-In 1974, new safety precautions were set in place to reduce the chances of accidents like those that caused the three deaths and numerous injuries during Bloody May.
-This included reducing fuel capacity from 75 gallons to 40 and raising the height or retaining walls that circled the tracks.
+In 1974, new safety precautions went. in place to reduce the chances of accidents like those that caused the three deaths and numerous injuries during Bloody May.
+This included reducing fuel capacity from 75 gallons to 40.
+In addition, higher retaining wall mandates raised the barrier between fans and the tracks.